AlexanderKvashnin/QE_tutorial/LAB1.md

 !    total energy              =     -99.34996271 Ry
 !    total energy              =     -99.34993847 Ry
 ```
-You can easily checke how fast energy converges with respect to relaxation time.
+You can easily check how fast energy converges with respect to relaxation time.
 All required information about the structure is summarized in the output file
 Similar command to get lattice parameters is
 ```